Plant care and cultivation

 Zuzu plant

 Among the plants that only need partial shade, the Zuzu plant (Zamioculcas zamiifolia) is one of them that tolerates a little more light without burning.
 Each stem has several leaves which grow tight together in a vertical motion.
 The leaves are shiny and dark green, which is why it has gradually gained fame among the most sought-after indoor plants.
+Besides its aesthetic appeal, the Zuzu plant is known for its ability to tolerate low light and drought conditions, making it an excellent low-maintenance houseplant.

 Discover more plants you can keep inside with our article on the best indoor plants that absorb heat.